ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Continuation

-If the helper does not recognize the task ID, then it aborts preparation with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.
+If the helper does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

 Otherwise, the helper continues with preparation for a report share by combining the leader's input message in `AggregateContinueReq` and its current preparation